HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 result = hsp.ftlist(infile=infile, option="T", rows="1-5")
 ```

 The return of all task execution calls is an `HSPResult` object.
-Which is convenient object that holds the status of the call and its return.
+Which is a convenient object that holds the status of the call and its return.
 For example:

 - `returncode`: a return code: 0 if the task executed without errors (int).
 - `stdout`: standard output (str).
 - `stderr`: standard error message (str).
 - `params`: dict of the parameters used for the task.
-- `custom`: dict of any other variables to returned by the task.
+- `custom`: dict of any other variables returned by the task.

 In this case, we may want to just print the output as: